-- regular and timely contribution to on-line discussions, which provide evidence that students have read the assigned readings; - extent to which contributions reflect the student's ability to comprehend and apply the assigned material; - the extent to which students engage in online discussions with their classmates and: - students' contributions of current and relevant information and resources.
+- extent to which contributions reflect the student's ability to comprehend and apply the assigned material: - the extent to which students engage in online discussions with their classmates and; - students' contributions of current and relevant information and resources.

 There is more information about expectations for participation on the course web site.